Everson4t/antivirus-for-objectstore/README.md

 1. Create a Linux instance in the compartment scan.
 2. Select the shape you need and **Oracle Developer Image**
 3. Put the instance in your VCN and Subnet.
-4. Copy the **cloud-init** script for the instane.
+4. Copy the **cloud-init** script for the instance.
 File: **BSAV2.sh**
 5. Adjust the parameters **bucket_to_scan, bucket_quarantine, streamID, endpoint** !

 ## Roadmap and extensions

-1. Implement this solution with a different or comercial antivirus.
+1. Implement this solution with a different or commercial antivirus.
-2. Make the protect session a deamon to read the stream contantly.
+2. Make the protect program a daemon to read the stream constantly.
 3. Send an alert e-mail when a threat is found.
+4. Implement error handling, timeout and a better python program.
-4. Any great idea you may have.
+5. Any great idea you may have.

 ## References